sdiehl/wiwinwlh/tutorial.md

 Sometimes you'll be forced to deal with seemingly pure functions that can throw up at any point.
 There are many functions in the standard library like this, and many more on Hackage.
-You'd like to be handle this logic purely as if it were returning a proper ``Maybe a`` but to catch the logic you'd need to install a IO handler inside IO to catch it.
+You'd like to handle this logic purely as if it were returning a proper ``Maybe a`` but to catch the logic you'd need to install an IO handler inside IO to catch it.
 Spoon allows us to safely (and "purely", although it uses a referentially transparent invocation of unsafePerformIO) to catch these exceptions and put them in Maybe where they belong.